rod-trent/Copilot-for-Security/Prompts/Promptbooks/Log4j.md

 # Log4j

-Required Plugins: *Natural Language to Defender KQL, Defender External Attack Surface Management, Generic*
+Required Plugins: *Natural Language to Defender KQL, Defender External Attack Surface Management, Generic, Natural Language to Sentinel KQL*

 To expose CVE-2021-44228 in an environment using Copilot for Security, you could use the following series of prompts: